junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas returns with a small nod, closing his eyes.

 *I pray to you, Metatron.
 This is Castiel.
 We need your help.
 Heaven needs you to save us from Crowley, I can see it now.
-I wronged you before, please forgive me.
-I know now that you're the only one who is powerful enough to save us.
+I wronged you before, I understand if you can't forgive me, but I know now that you're the only one who is powerful enough to save us.
 I offer you the angel tablet.
 I know where it is.
 Needham Asylum, Massachusetts.
 Please come hurry, before Naomi gets to it.*

-And a second one right after: *Naomi, Metatron has found the angel tablet.
+And on second thought, a second one goes out right after: *Naomi, Metatron has found the angel tablet.
 Needham Asylum, Massachusetts.
 Please come hurry.
 I'm no match.
 Only you can stop him now.
-Save the angels!*
+Save the angels!
+Save Heaven!*

 He opens his eyes, realizing Dean's watching him closely.